Introduction

 In all Traditional Medicine systems, there are toxic and potentially Fatal medicines that are used from the Plant, Mineral and Animal Kingdoms.
 Despite the fact that many of these medicines are prohibited from use in modern western society, they continue to be used in many traditional cultures, especially in the East and Middle East, but also in Africa, South America and elsewhere.

-Paracelsus famously said "Only the Dose makes Poison".
+Paracelsus famously said "Solely the dose determines that a thing is not a poison".
 And this point is most important.
 Literally anything can be toxic in overdose, even water, the most common substance in our body, and our second most essential input after air.

 With this in mind it stands to reason that these medicines are not "Toxic", but "Potent".
 Potent in that they can potentially be toxic if overdosed or misused.